kunkelkevin/budget-tracker-pwa/README.md

 ## Description

 The Budget Tracker is a progressive web app that tracks a user's budget.
-The website can be installed or operated offline using indexedDB to store local data until a connection can be re-established and the files cached to be loaded if no connection exists.
+The website can be installed to a users mobile device or desktop.
+It can be operated offline using indexedDB to store local data until a connection can be re-established and the files cached to be loaded if no connection exists.

 ## Table of Contents